SatvikKubde/Smart-Car-Parking-System/README.md

-# 🚗 Smart Car Parking System
+# 🚗 Smart Car Parking System using LinkedList

 A smart car parking lot management application built using **C**, focusing on **linked list-based data structures** without the use of arrays.
 This project simulates real-world parking management by handling vehicle registration, space allocation, membership handling, and payment processing.